rackspace/php-opencloud/docs/userguide/Orchestration/README.md

 ## Next steps

 Once you have created a stack, there is more you can do with it.
-See [complete user guide for load balancers](USERGUIDE.md).
+See [complete user guide for orchestration](USERGUIDE.md).